Facilities and features

 Music and Worship

-St. Luke's has the heaviest peel of 8 bells in the county cast by Taylors of Loughborough.
+St Luke's has the heaviest peel of 8 bells in Derbyshire, cast by Taylors of Loughborough.

 Groups, Courses and Activities

-Regular social events are held including a Christmas and Spring/Summer Fair and other events in between.
-See notice board.
+Regular social events are held, including an Advent and Spring/Summer Fair and other events in between.
+Please see notice sheets for latest services and events.

 Help for Visitors